denoland/dnt/README.md

 Deno.readTextFileSync(...);
 ```

-...then dnt will create a shim file in the output, re-exporting the [@deno/shim-deno](https://github.com/denoland/node_deno_shims) npm shim package and change the Deno global be used as a property of this object.
+...dnt will create a shim file in the output, re-exporting the [@deno/shim-deno](https://github.com/denoland/node_deno_shims) npm shim package and change the Deno global be used as a property of this object.

 ```ts
 import * as dntShim from "./_dnt.shims.js";